 Even if you’ve already mentioned your location somewhere else on the site (like on the About page or in the footer).

 Even if the location is already in the name of the site/business.

 This will increase credibility and the number of people contacting you if they’re looking for location-specific photographers, which sometimes is an important hiring factor.

 And if you accept international projects and are willing to travel, you should definitely also “advertize” that on the Contact page, clients must know they’re within your reach.

 Obviously, if you don’t work with clients in person and don’t have a studio, you don’t need to display a very specific mailing address.
 Just your state/country would be useful though.

 Bonus: why not also put your location in the SEO meta description tag of your site’s homepage?
 This can sometimes make all the difference for clients staring confused at Google search results pages.
 More SEO tips here:

 First of all, an email address and a contact form don’t exclude each other.
 They both cater to different types of visitors, so keep them both.

 A contact form allows people to send a quick message right then and there, without having to switch over to their email client.

-Regarding contact forms, here are some useful tips I’ve written in my eBook:
+Regarding contact forms, here are some useful tips I’ve written in my mistakes-guide: